juanpablorenau/NotePad/README.md

 ## Description

-**NotePad** is an Android application developed in Kotlin that consumes the PokeAPI to display a list of pokemon and their details from the TV series.
+**NotePad** is a note-taking app that combines the simplicity and efficiency of the iOS Notes app with the power and customization capabilities of Android.
+Designed to cater to both basic and advanced users, FlexNote allows you to organize your ideas, lists, and projects intuitively while personalizing every detail to match your unique style.

 ## Features